MCH Test featured image showing lavender-top blood tube, CBC report highlighting MCH, and anemia-related problems.

 Important Word Explanations

-• Hypochromic: Red blood cells contain less hemoglobin than normal.
+• Hypochromic: Describes red blood cells that contain less hemoglobin than normal.

-• Hyperchromic: Red blood cells contain more hemoglobin than normal.
+• Hyperchromic: Describes red blood cells that contain more hemoglobin than normal.

-• Picogram (pg): A unit used to measure very small quantities, such as the amount of hemoglobin in a cell.
+• Picogram (pg): A unit used to measure very small quantities, such as hemoglobin content per cell.

-• Erythropoietin: A hormone that helps bone marrow produce red blood cells.
+• Erythropoietin: A hormone that supports red blood cell production in the bone marrow.

-• CBC (Complete Blood Count): A common blood test that includes MCH and other values for assessing blood health.
+• CBC (Complete Blood Count): A blood test that measures multiple components of blood, including red cells, white cells, and platelets.

 ~END~